 Launch Your Product Empire

-Now I’m going to give you the clarity of vision by showing you what I do in my business.
+Now, I’m going to give you the clarity of vision by showing you what I do in my business.
 When I started out, I focused on coaching.
-My business model was one-on-one coaching because that gave me income and cashflowed my business.
+My business model was one-on-one coaching because that gave me income and cash flowed into my business.

 Generating income is critical when you launch your business for the first time.
 You need clients that are going to bring in money.
 To sustain the cash flow in your business, you need to target a certain number of clients.